Generative AI in Cybersecurity Explained: How To Use It?

 • Deepfakes: AI-driven voice and video generators can clone real people’s likenesses, enabling fraud, identity theft, and large-scale misinformation campaigns.
 A 2025 industry study found that 85% of cybersecurity and IT leaders faced at least one deepfake attack in the prior year with average damages reaching 280,000 dollars.

-• Adaptive malware: Attackers can use AI as a service to write and rewrite malicious code that evolves on its own, bypassing traditional security measures and detection systems.
+• Adaptive malware: Attackers can use AI to write and rewrite malicious code that evolves on its own, bypassing traditional security measures and detection systems.
 Ransomware was linked to 75% of system intrusion breaches in the 2025 Verizon Data Breach Investigations Report.

 These evolving risks highlight the disadvantages of AI in cybersecurity, as automation can now work against defenders just as effectively as it supports them.
 For this reason, organizations must stay alert and develop proactive strategies to detect and neutralize threats before they take advantage of generative models.